REGISTER for SONG CAMP ITALY: $795

 Additionally, the fine print for most plane tickets spells out that the airlines are not responsible for lost or damaged electronic equipment in your checked bags (for example: microphones, guitar pedals, computers, hard drives, cameras, etc.) so it's best to always transport these with you in your carry-on luggage.

-The regulations covering transportation of musical instruments on airplanes have recently been changed in favor of musicians.
+The regulations covering transportation of musical instruments on flights originating in the USA have recently been changed in favor of musicians.
 For more about this topic, visit the Folk Alliance International website at folk.org.
 This link takes you directly to their "Travel Tips" page, which offers 3 exceptionally informative documents you can download that discuss traveling with musical instruments, including tips, suggestions and the specific text of the FAA regulations that require airlines servicing the U.S.A. to allow you to bring your guitar on board your flight as carry-on baggage.

 I play piano / keyboard.
 Do I need to bring my own?